Vacation of a Lifetime

 We left the house at 9 am to catch a train to the airport – we arrived at our chalet at 6 pm.
 A very long day for everyone.
 Munchkin had been asking about the beach for weeks, and we told him that the airplane was taking us to the beach so despite it being almost bedtime, hubby took him to the beach for 2 hours to play in the water while I put baby girl to bed and unpacked our suitcases.

-Follow the links for our adventures of the week;
+Follow the links to see our adventures from our week in the French Riviera;